Skip to content

 Local, Botanical Gins and Organic Vodka: Ethical Spirits

 Which spirits brands are the most ethical and sustainable?
-For the answer, see our Spirits: Ethical Ratings Table to see how brands’ score.
+For the answer, see our Ethical Spirits comparison table to see how brands score.

 It’s not just millennials and Gen Z who are turning to non-alcoholic spirits, natural and organic, botanical spirits and vegan alcohol.
 Adults of all ages are finding ways to be kinder to our bodies and to our planet when it comes to drinking.
-The recent boom in independent, organic, sustainable distilleries and growers is testament to the consumer appetite for ethical spirits.
+The recent boom in independent, organic, sustainable distilleries and growers is testament to the consumer appetite for ethical spirits UK consumers can trust.
+The GOOD Shopping Guide has been independently researching and rating brands on ethical criteria since 2001, making our comparison tables one of the most trusted resources for ethical drinks choices.

-Check out our Ethical Spirits Ratings Table to see how your favourite tipple ranks for its ethics relating to the Environment, Animals and People.
+Check out our Ethical Spirits comparison table to see how your favourite tipple ranks for its ethics relating to the Environment, Animals and People.
+For a full breakdown of how we assess spirits brands across all ethical criteria, visit our How We Rate page.

 The biggest ethical issues in the Spirits industry

-Organic spirits are grown without the use of pesticides, which are hugely damaging for farmers, for the soil, for consumer health, and ultimately are hugely detrimental.
-Spirit brands who gain independent-organic accreditation and verification are also prohibited from using genetically-modified crops; many of the big corporations are vague about their use of GMOs.
-Choose organic to ensure you’re not consuming genetically modified ingredients in your gin-and-tonic!
+Organic spirits are grown without the use of pesticides, which are hugely damaging for farmers, for the soil, for consumer health, and ultimately hugely detrimental.
+Spirit brands who gain independent organic accreditation and verification are also prohibited from using genetically-modified crops; many of the big corporations are vague about their use of GMOs.
+Choose organic to ensure you’re not consuming genetically modified ingredients in your gin-and-tonic.

 But consumers also want to know who profits from the spirit industry sales.
 In the case of some of the most popular and well-known drinks brands (including those that sell non-alcoholic spirits), it’s some of the biggest and most unethical global corporations who gain from spirit sales.
-Yes, we’re sorry to say that some of the most well-loved spirit brands are owned by corporations such as Louis Vuitton Moet Hennessy.
+Some of the most well-loved spirit brands are owned by corporations such as Louis Vuitton Moët Hennessy.
 (This corporation also owns many Make Up and cosmetic brands.)

-As well as big unethical, corporations owning popular brands of alcoholic and non-alcoholic spirits, many spirit brands are not organic, or suitable for vegans and vegetarians.
-Certain flavoured spirits contain ingredients such as milk and honey, and so those looking to adhere to a plant-based diet should buy from brands who produce vegan alcohol.
+As well as big, unethical corporations owning popular brands of alcoholic and non-alcoholic spirits, many spirit brands are not organic, or suitable for vegans and vegetarians.
+Certain flavoured spirits contain ingredients such as milk and honey — The Vegan Society provides guidance on which spirits are vegan-certified — and so those looking to adhere to a plant-based diet should buy from brands who produce vegan alcohol.

 One corporation that has a large market share of the Spirit sector is LVMH.
 This company owns brands such as Belvedere and Hennessy.
 LVMH’s Corporate Social Responsibility (CSR) track record is anything but clean.